-It was me and Rich, and Dave Buckley came in a lot too – we were spending a lot of time at the house in Islington, whilst Sally was running the photo library – it was a constant drain.
+It was me and Rich, and Dave Buckley came in a lot too – we were spending a lot of time at the house in Islington, with Sally taking all the photographs as well as running The Sally and Richard Greenhill photo library – it was a constant drain.
 Annoyingly, Rich Walker went to the University of Cambridge for four years…but he came back after.

 In 1997, a customer wanted to pay us £1000 to build a leg.
 To do so we had to be a registered company, so that’s what we did.
 We didn’t become a company to pay shareholders – it’s still not why we do it now.
 We’re involved with advancing robotics.

 By 1997 we had a Humanoid robot (now in the Science Museum), but although it could stand, and recover its balance if you pushed it, we couldn’t get it to do more than a step.
 Rich was using Neural Nets to control it, but the forest of wires to the large number of analogue sensors and air valves continuously put up errors.

 Then, to our horror in 1997, Honda brought out P2, a bipedal robot, which they had kept secret for 11 years.
 They beat us to it, in style! – we had hoped to be the first in the world to make one, but we weren’t (although we were the first in the Western Hemisphere.)